zeek/zeek-docs/scripts/base/init-bare.zeek.rst

                                                                                            reached.
 :zeek:id:`dpd_reassemble_first_packets`: :zeek:type:`bool` :zeek:attr:`&redef`             Reassemble the beginning of all TCP connections before doing
                                                                                            signature matching.
-:zeek:id:`encap_hdr_size`: :zeek:type:`count` :zeek:attr:`&redef`                          If positive, indicates the encapsulation header size that should
-                                                                                           be skipped.
 :zeek:id:`exit_only_after_terminate`: :zeek:type:`bool` :zeek:attr:`&redef`                Flag to prevent Zeek from exiting automatically when input is exhausted.
 :zeek:id:`expensive_profiling_multiple`: :zeek:type:`count` :zeek:attr:`&redef`            Multiples of :zeek:see:`profiling_interval` at which (more expensive) memory
                                                                                            profiling is done (0 disables).